The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification: The determinant line bundle

-\begin{mythm} There exist a collection of topologies on the line bundles ${\det}_{X,Y}\!\lra\!\cF(X,Y)$ corresponding to pairs $(X,Y)$ of Banach spaces and a collection of line-bundle isomorphisms~\eref{ETisom_e} which satisfy the Naturality I,II,III, Normalization I,II, Compositions, and Direct Sums properties~above. \end{mythm}
+\begin{mythm} There exist a collection of topologies on the line bundles ${\det}_{X,Y}\!\lra\!\cF(X,Y)$ corresponding to pairs $(X,Y)$ of Banach spaces and a collection of continuous line-bundle isomorphisms~\eref{ETisom_e} which satisfy the Naturality I,II, Complex Orientations, Normalization I,II,III, Direct Sums~I,II, Compositions~I,II, and Complex Exact Triples properties. \end{mythm}

-Some of the properties listed above are implied by other properties: \begin{itemize} \item Naturality~I follows from the continuity of~$\Psi$ and Naturality~III; \item Naturality~II follows from Normalization~II and the last Compositions property, each applied twice; \item Naturality~III follows from Normalization~II and the two algebraic Compositions properties (via Naturality~II); \item the continuity of $\Psi$ follows from Normalization~I,II and the two algebraic Compositions properties (see proofs of Lemma~\ref{surET_lmm} and Corollary~\ref{ETcont_crl}); \item the system of topologies on the line bundles ${\det}_{X,Y}$ is determined by Normalization~I,II and the two algebraic Compositions properties (see proof of Proposition~\ref{overlap_prp}).\\ \end{itemize}